layday/instawow/README.rst

     instawow -p classic configure

-"``classic``" is simply the name of the profile; you will be asked to select the installation folder, or to provide the add-on folder and game track if an installation cannot be found.
+"``classic``" is simply the name of the profile; you will be asked to select the installation folder, or to provide the add-on folder and game flavour if an installation cannot be found or the flavour cannot be inferred.

 ``-p`` is a global option.
 You can prefix any *instawow* command with ``-p``, e.g. to update your new profile's add-ons, you would run::